How do cells build biological machines?

 Image: Cellular contents get separated into distinct fractions after cells are spun at very high speeds in an ultracentrifuge.
 This is an essential first step in isolating pure protein complexes for further study.

 Truly understanding the function of protein complexes requires a detailed look not only in vitro but also at how they behave inside a cell i.e. in vivo.
-In the Mali laboratory, we focus on studying the protein factors involved in building dynein motors using a diverse set of ciliated cell models including protists (Tetrahymena), green algae (Chlamydomonas) and ciliated lung and brain cells from humans and mice.
-Such studies provide mechanistic insights into ciliary dynein assembly within a cellular context.
+We focus on studying the protein factors involved in building dynein motors (Dynein Axonemal Assembly Factors or DNAAFs) using a diverse set of ciliated cell models including human airway cells (image to the right), protists (Tetrahymena) and green algae (Chlamydomonas).
+Such studies provide mechanistic insights into ciliary dynein assembly in a native cellular context.

-Image: Axonemal dynein complexes labeled in green light up the cilia that cover the entire body of a Tetrahymena cell.
-The cytoplasm is labeled with a red dye and the blue cell nuclei are marked by DAPI stain.
+Image: Axonemal dynein complexes labeled in green light up the cilia that cover the top of a human lung epithelial cell.
+In red is a DNAAF protein which resides in the cell cytoplasm and the blue dye marks the DNA housed in the cells nucleus.

 Structure informs function in biology.
 Directly observing a protein complex often provides novel insights into the way it functions.

-In the Mali laboratory, we use a cutting edge structural biology technique called cryo-electron microscopy along with protein structure predictions to generate 3D models of protein complexes that build dynein motors .
-Models are then interpreted along with functional studies which inform on their molecular mechanisms.
+We use a suite of cutting edge structural biology techniques including cryogenic-electron microscopy (Cryo-EM) and protein structure predictions to generate 3D models of protein complexes that build dynein motors .
+Models are then interpreted along with functional studies to infer molecular mechanisms.